mathigon/fermat.js/CONTRIBUTING.md

 ## Pull requests

-Run `grunt` before committing to check jshint and unit tests, and to build production files.
-Make sure that your code follows our coding guidelines.

 All pull requests should focus on specific patches and improvements, and not contain unrelated work.
 Please [email us](mailto:dev@mathigon.org) first before starting work on significant new features.

 ## License

-By contributing your code, you agree to license your contribution under the [MIT license](https://github.com/mathigon/kepler.js/blob/master/LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT license](https://github.com/mathigon/fermat.js/blob/master/LICENSE).